TheHunterV/CayoTwoIslands/README.md

 # CayoTwoIslands 🏝️

+## This is the OFFICIAL repository of CayoTwoIslands.
+I am not associated with Popcorn RP and do not appreciate them taking my work and claiming it as their own.

 Designed for RP and exploration in mind, CayoTwoIslands does everything [Cayo Improvements](https://github.com/TayMcKenzieNZ/CayoImprovements) does, except one important and highly requested feature; no more concealment.

 <p align="center">